This and That and That

 “I’ll take one, too,” said Evan.

-They wheeled back to the main aisle.
+Back they went to the main aisle.
 This time they made it all the way to the huge line for cashiers.

 “Oh, you know what?” said the woman.
 “I forgot something.
 I’ll be right back.”